openfaas/openfaas-cloud/README.md

 See the [Roadmap & Features](docs/ROADMAP.md)

-## Try it out
+## Get started

 You can set up and host your own *OpenFaaS Cloud* or contact alex@openfaas.com for instructions on how to participate in a public trial of a fully-hosted service (a.k.a.
 Community Cluster).

+### Option 1: Automated deployment (self-hosted)

+You can set up your own OpenFaaS Cloud with authentication, wildcard certificates using the [ofc-bootstrap tool](https://github.com/openfaas-incubator/ofc-bootstrap)

+This method assumes you are using Kubernetes and have a public IP available.
+Some basic knowledge of how to setup a GitHub App and GitHub OAuth App along with a DNS service account on Google Cloud DNS or AWS Route53.

+### Option 2: Manual deployment (self-hosted)

+The manual deployment takes longer, but covers all the requirements in detail and is the most flexible option.
+You may follow this guide if you are contributing to the project, or if you want to use Swarm.

+Read the [developer's guide](docs/README.md) to find out more about the functions and to start hacking on OpenFaaS Cloud.

+### Option 3: Community Cluster (SaaS)

+There are a limited amount of spots available on the OpenFaaS Community Cluster.
+To apply contact alex@openfaas.com with what you plan to run on the environment.
 Read the privacy statement and terms and conditions for the hosted version of [OpenFaaS Cloud](./PRIVACY.md).

-Read the [development guide](docs/README.md) to find out more about the functions and to start hacking on OpenFaaS Cloud.

 ## Getting help